 When the IRS determines a tax filer has been or likely was a victim of identity theft, it will not allow him to use the IRS Data Retrieval Tool on the FAFSA or get a tax return transcript until the matter has been resolved, which can take up to a year for complex cases.

 An individual who is the victim of identity theft and cannot get a return transcript must contact the IRS’s Identity Protection Specialized Unit (IPSU) at 1-800-908-4490.
-After the IPSU authenticates the tax filer’s identity, they can ask the IRS to mail them an alternate paper tax return transcript knows as the TRDBV (Transcript DataBase View).
-Please indicate on your Verification Worksheet that you are victim of Identity Theft and submit this document in place of a tax return transcript.
+After the IPSU authenticates the tax filer’s identity, they can ask the IRS to mail them an alternate paper tax return transcript known as the TRDBV (Transcript DataBase View).
+Please complete the Statement of Identity Theft and submit it along with a copy of the TRDBV in place of a tax return transcript.